-- The other types of nonphysician practitioners are: audiologist, chiropractor, clinical psychologist, clinical social worker, certified registered nurse anesthetist, optometry, occupational therapy, speech language pathology, certified clinical nurse specialist, certified nurse midwife, and registered dietician/ nutrition professional. - 2 Anesthesia services are reimbursed differently than other clinician services.
+- The other types of nonphysician practitioners are audiologists, chiropractors, clinical psychologists, clinical social workers, certified registered nurse anesthetists, optometrists, occupational therapists, speech-language pathologists, certified clinical nurse specialists, certified nurse midwives, and registered dietician/nutrition professionals. - Anesthesia services are reimbursed differently from other clinician services.
 The payment for anesthesia is based on base units, which CMS assigns to anesthesia HCPCS codes, and time units, which are based on the length of time the patient was under anesthesia.
-The sum of the base units and time units are then multiplied by an anesthesia conversion factor, which is different than the fee schedule conversion factor. - 3 CMS estimates that between 14 percent and 18 percent of clinicians will receive the 5 percent A-APM bonus in 2024 (worth about \$2,600 per clinician) based on their A-APM participation in 2022 - 4 CMS estimates that about half of clinicians in 2022 will be subject to MIPS (affecting their payment adjustments in 2024).
+The sum of the base units and time units are then multiplied by an anesthesia conversion factor, which is different from the fee schedule conversion - 3 Almost all clinicians billing the physician fee schedule do so as participating providers, meaning they agree to accept Medicare's fee schedule amount as payment in full.
+Clinicians who wish to sign up as a nonparticipating provider and not "take assignment" can collect 95 percent of what Medicare would normally pay for a claim and "balance bill" patients for additional cost sharing up to a total of 109.25 percent of Medicare's fee schedule amount. - CMS estimates that between 8.5 percent and 11 percent of clinicians will receive a 3.5 percent A-APM bonus in 2025 based on their A-APM participation in 2023. - CMS estimates that about 42 percent of clinicians in 2023 will be subject to MIPS (affecting their payment adjustments in 2025).
 Clinicians are exempt from MIPS if they are newly enrolled in the Medicare program, serve only a low volume of Medicare beneficiaries, have a sufficiently high share of patients or payments in an A-APM, or meet another exclusion criterion.